consciousness

 • support honest productions that take social responsibilities.

-• the packaging must be minimal.
+• packaging must be minimal.

 • less marketing, more critical thinking and thoughtful consumption.